Do You Know What’s Breadcrumbing in Dating Relationships?

 5 Main Themes in Breadcrumbing

-Breadcrumbers tend to be sporadic, unpredictable, and less invested in getting together compared to the person they are leading on.
+Breadcrumbers tend to be sporadic, unpredictable, and less invested in getting together with the person they are leading on.
 However, they act around some common themes.

-Khattar, Upadhyay, & Navarro (2023) found that there are five major themes that define breadcrumbing:
+Khattar, Upadhyay, & Navarro (2023) found there are five major themes that define breadcrumbing:

 1. Charm: Breadcrumbers are often charming and charismatic, which can make it difficult for the breadcrumbie to see through their intentions.